Coup won't drive car firms from Thailand, but rivals beckon

 INFRASTRUCTURE ADVANTAGE

-Thailand's Hemaraj Land Development Pcl HEMRAJ.BK has attracted the likes of Ford Motor Co (F.N) and General Motors Co (GM.N) plus many parts firms to its five industrial states.
+Thailand's Hemaraj Land Development Pcl has attracted the likes of Ford Motor Co and General Motors Co plus many parts firms to its five industrial states.

 "Infrastructure like power, communications, ports, other than road bottlenecks, are very good.
-There is an excellent automotive supplier base, labour and production costs are reasonable, and the ease of business is favourable in Thailand," said David Nardone, its managing director.
+There is an excellent automotive supplier base, labor and production costs are reasonable, and the ease of business is favorable in Thailand," said David Nardone, its managing director.

 To be sure, Japanese firms have pulled in their horns in Thailand, and politics has been a factor.